LalitK-Space/LCD_Drivers/README.md

 # LCD_Drivers
 LCD drivers implementation for STM32F407x-based processors.
 * The project is developed in STM32Cube IDE.
-* Here are the [GPIO Drivers](https://github.com/LalitK-Space/Driver_Development) GPIO drivers used in this project.
+* Here are the [GPIO Drivers](https://github.com/LalitK-Space/Driver_Development) used in this project.

 ## Description
  General description of developed source and header files